kleros/dao-module/docs/setup_guide.md

 This can also be done via the hardhat tasks provided in this repository.
 For more information run `yarn hardhat addProposal --help` or `yarn hardhat executeProposal --help`.

 Once the question is available it can be answered via the Realitio web interface (e.g. https://reality.eth.link/app/).

+## Testing Kleros arbitration

+In order to test proposal disputes resolved by Kleros, "Apply for arbitration" on [reality.eth.link](reality.eth.link) after posting an answer.
+This will raise a dispute that you can control with the [centralized arbitrator](https://centralizedarbitrator.netlify.app/).
+To use the centralized arbitrator "Select" the centralized arbitrator address deployed earlier.
+Expand the dispute item and unselect "Give an appealable ruling".
+Next, choose the arbitrator ruling (No, Yes, Refuse to Arbitrate).
+This last step resolves the dispute, which now we have to report to Realitio by running:

+`yarn hardhat --network rinkeby reportAnswer --module 0x4242424242424242424242424242424242424242 --proxy <arbitration_proxy_address> --oracle 0xa09ce5e7943f281a782a0dc021c4029f9088bec4`.

+If the proposal was approved, we can execute the proposal using `yarn hardhat executeProposal --help`

 ## Monitoring your module